-1. Theories and Models: Student demonstrates knowledge of family and systems theories and major models of family interventions.

-2. Family and Social Systems: Student demonstrates an understanding of the importance of family, social networks, and community systems in the treatment of mental and emotional disorders.

-3. Strategies: Student demonstrates knowledge and skills in the application of assessment and diagnostic strategies in counseling individuals, couples and families.

-4. Cultural Factors: Student demonstrates an understanding of the influence of cultural factors relevant to marriage, couples, and family functioning and the impact of cultural factors on the development of roles and the functioning of relationships.

-5. Ethical Considerations: Student demonstrates an understanding of the ethical considerations and possible conflicts that may arise when counseling couples and/or families.
+- 1. Theories and Models: Student demonstrates knowledge of family and systems theories and major models of family interventions. - 2.
+Family and Social Systems: Student demonstrates an understanding of the importance of family, social networks, and community systems in the treatment of mental and emotional disorders. - 3.
+Strategies: Student demonstrates knowledge and skills in the application of assessment and diagnostic strategies in counseling individuals, couples and families. - 4.
+Cultural Factors: Student demonstrates an understanding of the influence of cultural factors relevant to marriage, couples, and family functioning and the impact of cultural factors on the development of roles and the functioning of relationships. - 5.
+Ethical Considerations: Student demonstrates an understanding of the ethical considerations and possible conflicts that may arise when counseling couples and/or families.

 A mean score was calculated for each area of the rubric.
 Students scored between 3.0-3.13 in each area, indicating that they met criteria in the proficient range, demonstrating basic, entry-level knowledge in each area.
-Strategies and cultural factors increased from the previous year from 3.0 to 3.13.